Fall 2025 Syllabus

 British Museum, London

-**September1: last day to register to add classes and last day to withdraw without owing tuition**
+*September 2: Last day to register or add a class, and last day to withdraw from classes without owing tuition*

 Plato